waynodiablo/Oystercard/pills/javascript_module_pattern.md

 </html>
 ```

-But this code doesn't work in node.
+But this code doesn't work in Node.js.
 Here is one way we can rewrite `exclaim` to support node and the browser.
 There are other ways, but this one is simple and clear.

 ```js
 // exclaim.js